 Aerial Spraying: We were able to contract for 200 acres at a cost of $137.88 per acre, or a current total of $27,576.
 (The bill for this effort is below:)

-Remaining Funds: $8,446 (this money will be used to contractor hand spray trees in the lakebed that are located on the north side, near the 4th tee box of the old Maples course (early October) - an area where the aerial spraying could not be safely accomplished.
-Also the earthen dam will be sprayed).
+Hand Spraying 57 Acres: $7,859.69 for trees in the lakebed that are located on the north side, near the 4th tee box of the old Maples course (7 October) - an area where the aerial spraying could not be safely accomplished.
+Also the earthen dam was sprayed the 2nd week of October.

 Below are three short videos of the aerial chemical refilling operation, and a slide show of the spraying operation